São Sebastião, São Paulo: Ilha do Maracujá

 The Ilha do Maracujá (Passion Fruit Island) is a small islet located in front of the wild beach of Brava, between Juréia and Boracéia.
 It is frequented by surfers.

+Climate

 Economy

 As of 2005, the city has a GDP of R$1,107,595,000.00 and a GDP per capita of R$15,138.

 Sites of interest

 Apart from its 36 beaches (listed below), the city has a few places to visit, like the Igreja Matriz de São Sebastião, the Museu de Arte Sacra (Sacred Art Museum), the Convento da Nossa Senhora do Amparo and the Convento Franciscano.
 The city centre can be divided in two parts.
 One of them is located around the Igreja Matriz, and is filled with houses from the colonial period, most of them containing bars, hotels and restaurants.
 The other part is located near the sea and concentrates most of the nightlife.
-There are a number of bars and ice cream shops, a handicraft fair and a large recreational square, which includes the largest skatepark in Brazil, measuring 7,000m².
+There are a number of bars and ice cream shops, a handicraft fair and a large recreational square, which includes the largest skatepark in Brazil, measuring 7,000 m2.